 Most of the models' answers are \texttt{[2] bicycle user}, which is correct.
 However, there are some interesting problems in reasoning.
 The model will ignore the counter-intuitive assumption given in the question and instead base it on the common-sense assumption that bicycle users are more concerned about the environment and healthy lifestyle (see the teal bold line in Table \ref{tab:tbd4}).
 Even under prompting like CoT, which can greatly improve reasoning accuracy, most models only mention the counter-intuitive assumption given in the question, and some do not mention it at all.
 They often consider this assumption incorrect and complete the reasoning based on common-sense assumptions.
 We hypothesize that this is because the training data is rich in examples and discourse that emphasizes cycling as an environmentally friendly and healthy mode of transportation.
 This common-sense assumption becomes the anchor for the model to answer questions, even when faced with a specific problem that sets conditions that contradict it.

-This implies that, despite the significant improvements in LLMs' understanding and application capabilities, completely freeing them from the constraints of common-sense assumptions remains a challenge.
-Therefore, when designing and using these models, we need to consider how to balance the model's understanding of specific contexts and the application of general common sense.
+This implies that, despite the significant improvements in LLMs' modeling and application capabilities, completely freeing them from the constraints of common-sense assumptions remains a challenge.
+Therefore, when designing and using these models, we need to consider how to balance the model's modeling of specific contexts and the application of general common sense.